New Relic Now Start training on Intelligent Observability February 25th.

 kustomize build https://github.com/newrelic/newrelic-kubernetes-operator/configs/default | kubectl apply -f -

-To confirm the installation was successful, run a few kubectl
+To confirm the installation was successful, run a few kubectl commands to check the status of the Kubernetes operator.

-Ensure the Kubernetes operator's namespace, newrelic-kubernetes-operator-system
+Ensure the Kubernetes operator's namespace, newrelic-kubernetes-operator-system, has been applied:

 kubectl get namespaces

-The output should be similar to the example below, which includes the Kubernetes operator's namespace, newrelic-kubernetes-operator-system
+The output should be similar to the example below, which includes the Kubernetes operator's namespace, newrelic-kubernetes-operator-system:

 Now, make sure the Kubernetes operator's controller manager is running: